-Among the issues that have been the subject of communications with those responsible for the governance of the Entity, we determined that they have been of the greatest significance in the audit of the consolidated financial statements of the current period and that they are, consequently, the key audit issues.
+Among the matters that have been the subject of communications with those charged with governance of the Company, we determined that they have been of greatest significance in the audit of the consolidated financial statements of the current period and that they are, consequently, the key audit matters.
 We describe those matters in this auditor's report, unless law or regulation prohibits public disclosure of the matter or, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits thereof.

-Galaz, Yamazaki, Ruiz Urquiza, S. C.

-Affiliated with a Member firm of Deloitte Touche Tohmatsu Limited
+Galaz, Yamazaki, Ruiz Urquiza, S. C. Affiliated to a firm member of Deloitte Touche Tohmatsu Limited